Family picture

 Nasra Nanda, Chair, Africa Regional Network, CEO, Green Building Society, Kenya

-Nasra Nanda, Chair, Africa Regional Network, and CEO, Green Building Society, Kenya
+Nasra Nanda, Chair, Africa Regional Network, and CEO, Kenya Green Building Society

 In opening remarks, Gulnara Roll, Head of Secretariat, Global Alliance for Buildings and Construction (GlobalABC), highlighted that GlobalABC aims to bring the “voice of the South first” in its projects in Africa, Asia, South America, and elsewhere.
-Roll stressed that the world is not achieving its Paris agreement ambitions and that it is critical to have data and tracking on emissions, energy consumption, and efficiency in order to move forward.
+Roll stressed that the world is not achieving its Paris Agreement ambitions and that data and tracking on emissions, energy consumption, and efficiency are critical in order to move forward.
 She highlighted the need to strengthen collaboration between national and local levels and to create quantifiable goals to make Nationally Determined Contributions (NDCs) “investable and clear” in order to mobilize finance.

 Kicking off the panel discussion, Illya Azaroff, American Institute of Architects (AIA), emphasized that “we are all weathering the same storm” and that a path to a resilient future means helping communities restore and rebuild through “whole society engagement.”
 Azaroff underscored that it is important to work hand in hand with communities to ensure that built environments are equitable.
 He noted that as climate disasters are expected to increase in frequency, governments and communities must collaborate and that political advocacy, educational resources, and community engagement are essential.